When is rent due?

 Who pays for a plugged sewer line?

 That depends on the source of the problem.
-If the pluggage is caused by roots in the line, faulty plumbing, or other non-tenant related issues, we will pay to have your sewer line professionally cleared as soon as possible.
+If the plugged line/drain is caused by roots in the line, faulty plumbing, or other non-tenant related issue, we will pay to have your sewer line professionally cleared as soon as possible.

-If, however, the technician discovers tampons, disposable diapers, cotton balls, paper towels, cooking grease, or other foreign objects in the sewer line, the cost of the service will be charged to the tenant’s account.
+If, however, the technician discovers hair, tampons, disposable diapers, cotton balls, paper towels, cooking grease, or other foreign objects in the sewer line, the cost of the service will be charged to the tenant’s account.
+Keep in mind that you are responsible if you host visitors and they flush these items.

 Do I have to have my carpets professionally cleaned when I move out?